 Most importantly, you should first minimise your carbon footprint.
 Plan your lighting scheme using the most energy efficient solution that is practical for your application.
 Use automatic controls that take advantage of daylight ingress and use presence detection.
 Such controls offer the added benefit of extended luminaire life.

 You should also consider the effect on the environment of producing the luminaires.
-Solite luminaires have a negligible effect on the environment during their production as the CO₂ per luminaire is offset by Solite and the manufacturing environment is certified ISO 14001.
+Solite luminaires have a negligible effect on the environment during their production as the CO₂ per luminaire is offset by Solite.

 You can help compensate for your carbon footprint through the Solite carbon offsetting scheme.
 If you, our customer, join the scheme, the impact will be far greater than Solite can achieve alone and, by planting your trees through the Solite scheme, you can be confident of achieving the maximum benefit - our project is managed by experts to ensure a sustainable forest.

 It costs £7.50 to offset 1 tonne of CO₂, which includes the planning, tree planting and long-term maintenance.
 The typical installation above would cost only £22.50 per year to offset at current emission levels (April 2020).

 Why is CO₂ reduction so important?